-This section shows emissions from manufacturing combustion of fuels in industry.
+This section shows emissions from combustin in manufacturing industry.
 It also includes combustion for combined heat and power for own use in these industries.
-Emissions from the combustion of fuels in manufacturing decreased by 2.0% or 0.01 Mt CO2eq in 2019 compared to 2018 emissions.
-There were small increases in combustion emissions for a number of the sub-sectors including non-ferrous metals & chemicals but the larger reductions in the food processing (8.0%) and cement sub-sector (3.8%) meant an overall 2% reduction in the manufacturing and construction industry sector was realised.
+Emissions from the combustion of fuels in manufacturing decreased by 1.5% or 0.07 Mt CO2eq in 2020 compared to 2019 emissions.
+There were small increases in combustion emissions for a number of the sub-sectors including food processing (+2.4%) but the larger reductions in the non-ferrous metals (-1.8%) & chemicals (-2.6%) and cement sub-sector (3.7%) meant an overall 1.5% reduction in the manufacturing and construction industry sector was realised.

-Under the With Existing Measures (WEM) scenario, emissions from manufacturing combustion are projected to increase by 10.2% between 2020 and 2030 to 4.6 Mt CO2eq.
+Under the With Existing Measures scenario, emissions from manufacturing combustion are projected to stay at the same level 4.6 Mt CO2 eq between 2021 and 2030.

-Under the With Additional Measures (WAM) scenario, emissions from manufacturing combustion are projected to increase by 2.1% between 2020 and 2030 to 4.3 Mt CO2eq.
+Under the With Additional Measures scenario, emissions from manufacturing combustion are projected to increase by 2.1% between 2021 and 2030 to 4.3 Mt CO2 eq.
 This scenario assumes further rollout of energy efficiency programmes such as SEAI Large Industry Programmes, Accelerated Capital Allowances and the Excellence in Energy Efficiency Design (EXEED) programme.

 In 2020 the industrial processes sector was responsible for 3.7% and F-Gases 1.4% of Ireland's total greenhouse gas (GHG) emissions

 The industrial processes sector estimates greenhouse gas emissions occurring from industrial processes, from the use of greenhouse gases in products, and from non-energy uses of fossil fuel carbon.